23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Beach bonfire on Chesterman Beach

 One of our favourite things about Tofino is that you can have bonfires on Mackenzie Beach and Chesterman Beach.
 It's so wild listening to the ocean waves under the moonlight!
-Campfires are permitted from 6 AM - 11 PM if there is no fire ban.
+Campfires are permitted from 8 AM - 10 PM if there is no fire ban.

 Where to get firewood in Tofino

-Subtle prenumbral lunar eclipse
+Subtle penumbral lunar eclipse

 If you're not up for lighting a fire, going for a night walk on the beach under the moon and stars is also magical.